top of page

 What is Solar String Sizing?

-Solar string sizing is the process of calculating how many solar panels can be connected in series to form a single solar panel string within a photovoltaic (PV) system.
+Solar string sizing is the process of determining the number of solar panels that can be connected in series to form a single solar panel string within a photovoltaic (PV) system.
 Each PV string produces a combined voltage and current that must align with the inverter’s specifications for safe and efficient operation.
+Proper solar string sizing ensures that the panels and inverter work seamlessly, optimizing energy production while maintaining compliance with electrical codes.

 At GreenLancer, we’ve seen projects run into problems when string sizing is overlooked—everything from inverter clipping to underperforming systems.
 Accurate PV string sizing not only prevents these issues but also helps maximize output and ensure long-term system reliability under real-world temperature and environmental conditions.